With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 13. Stroll along the Car-Free Henley Street.

-(No matter where you visit in the U.K, experiencing a traditional afternoon tea is a must-do!)
+(No matter where you visit in the U.K., experiencing a traditional afternoon tea is a must-do!)

-14. Visit medieval Warwick Castle.
+15. Visit medieval Warwick Castle.

 Today, visitors can tour some of the castle’s rooms, walk along the defensive ramparts, and even tour the dungeon.
 The castle also has medieval-themed shows including birds of prey demonstrations, archery, and how the catapult was used in defense.

-15. Drive through the Cotswolds Villages.
+16. Drive through the Cotswolds Villages.

 The idyllic Cotswold villages are what you imagine when you think of the English countryside.
-Honey-colored limestone cottages lining small village roads that are surrounded by open green expanses where herds of sheep graze.
+Honey-colored limestone cottages lining small village roads that are surrounded by open green hills where herds of sheep graze.

-Villages like Stow-on-the-Wold, Chipping Campden, the Slaughters, and Bibury are all within easy driving range from Stratford-Upon-Avon.
+Villages like Stow-on-the-Wold, Chipping Campden, the Slaughters, and Bibury are all within easy driving range from Stratford-upon-Avon.
 Along the way, you’ll wind down country lanes and through villages with shops, cafes, and walking paths into the hillsides.

-Visit manor houses with English gardens and the UNESCO World Heritage Site, Blenheim Palace, as well as the 15th century Sudeley Castle.
+Visit manor houses with English gardens and the UNESCO World Heritage Site, Blenheim Palace, as well as the 15th-century Sudeley Castle.

-If you’re planning a trip to Stratford-Upon-Avon and have a couple of days in the area, plan to visit the Cotswolds villages.
+If you’re planning a trip to Stratford-upon-Avon and have a couple of days in the area, plan to visit the Cotswolds villages.
 They’re a must!

-Of course, all good things come to an end and your time in Stratford-Upon-Avon is no different.
+Of course, all good things come to an end and your time in Stratford-upon-Avon is no different.

 Alas, “Parting is such sweet sorrow.” 😉

-Would you like to visit Stratford-Upon-Avon?
+Would you like to visit Stratford-upon-Avon?

 Like this post?
 Please share it using the social media share buttons below!